scrum101/scrum101.github.io/glossary.md

 **Process**: simply the way someone works.
 Everyone has a process.
 It can be pre-defined, empiric or merely chaotic.

-**Product Backlog**: a prioritized list of stories that are waiting to be worked on.
+**Product Backlog**<a name="product-backlog"></a>: a prioritized list of stories that are waiting to be worked on.
 The product backlog (or "backlog") is the requirements for a system, expressed as a prioritized list of product backlog Items.
 These included both functional and non-functional customer requirements, as well as technical team-generated requirements.
 While there are multiple inputs to the product backlog, it is the sole responsibility of the product owner to prioritize the product backlog.
 During a Sprint planning meeting, backlog items are moved from the product backlog into a sprint, based on the product owner's priorities.

 **Product Backlog Item**<a name="product-backlog-item"></a>: any item that is one the backlog list, which will include user stories, epics and possibly technical stories to deal with technical debt, etc.